state-space-models/cuthbert/docs/quickstart.md

 Luckily, there's a very handy dataset of international football match results available on GitHub:
 [github.com/martj42/international_results](https://github.com/martj42/international_results).

-Collapse the code block below to see the data loading code (or just trust me on it).
+Expand the code block below to see the data loading code (or just trust me on it).

 ??? quote "Code to download international football data into a `pandas` DataFrame"
     ```{.python #quickstart-load-data}